 Design Criteria:

-Storm drainage design, unless otherwise noted, shall utilize at a minimum a ten year 24-hour storm duration as determined by Technical Paper 40 published by the National Weather Service (Currently 8.5 inches over a 24-hour period).
+Storm drainage design shall utilize 10, 25 and 100 year rainfalls of 7.8, 9.6 and 12.6 inches of rainfall, respectively, in 24 hours as determined by NOAA Atlas 14, Volume 9, Version2, by the National Weather Service.
+The 25-year storm shall be used to design drainage features and storm water detention for proposed developments.
+The resulting post-development outflow from proposed development sites for the 25-year storm shall be limited to the outflow that would occur for the 10-year 24-hour duration storm and pre-development conditions.

-Drainage Impact Studies shall be prepared in accordance with the latest revision of the Drainage Impact Study Policy, as established by the Ascension Parish Planning Commission.
+Drainage Impact Studies shall be prepared in accordance with the latest revision of the Drainage Impact Study Policy, as established by the Ascension Parish Planning Commission, until such time that the Town of Sorrento has established their own policy.
+Drainage studies shall expire if no construction permits have been issued within 24 months following the acceptance of the drainage impact study by the Town of Sorrento.

-All drainage impact studies, construction plans, and final drainage calculations for residential subdivisions and commercial developments submitted to the Office of Planning & Development shall be performed under the direction of and sealed by a Professional Engineer licensed to practice Civil Engineering in the State of Louisiana.
-Exceptions will be considered by the Planning Director for cases showing a clear reduction in total impervious area and no modifications to existing drainage elements.
+All drainage impact studies, construction plans, and final drainage calculations for residential subdivisions and commercial developments submitted to the Town of Sorrento shall be performed under the direction of and sealed by a Professional Engineer licensed to practice Civil Engineering in the State of Louisiana.
+Exceptions will be considered by the Town of Sorrento for cases showing a clear reduction in total impervious area and no modifications to existing drainage elements.

-The Parish Floodplain Administrator may require a flood elevation certificate from a Professional Land Surveyor or Professional Engineer for residential and commercial structures at his/her discretion.
+The Town of Sorrento Floodplain Administrator shall require a flood elevation certificate from a Professional Land Surveyor or Professional Engineer for residential and commercial structures at his/her discretion.

-Interior subsurface storm water system conveyance may be designed based upon the five year storm event provided peak flows for the ten year event do not cause a design failure.
+Interior sub-surface storm water system conveyance may be designed based upon the ten-year storm event.

 Drainage Servitudes:

 Drainage servitudes are dedicated to the Parish for the exclusive purpose of maintaining adequate storm water drainage.
-Any encroachment within such servitudes that may inhibit this purpose presently, or in the future, as determined by the Department of Public Works and/or the appropriate Drainage District is prohibited.
+Any encroachment within such servitudes that may inhibit this purpose presently, or in the future, as determined by the Ascension Parish Department of Public Works and/or the East Ascension Drainage District is prohibited.

-The removal of such encroachments shall be the responsibility of the landowner, and shall be accomplished no later than ten (10) days from the date of notice by the Department of Public Works and/or the appropriate Drainage District.
+The removal of such encroachments shall be the responsibility of the landowner, and shall be accomplished no later than ten (10) days from the date of notice by the Ascension Parish Department of Public Works and/or the East Ascension Drainage District.

-The landowner shall be assessed a penalty of $100.00 per day thereafter until the encroachment is removed and verified by the Department of Public Works and/or the appropriate Drainage District.
+The landowner shall be assessed a penalty of $100.00 per day thereafter until the encroachment is removed and verified by the Ascension Parish Department of Public Works and/or the East Ascension Drainage District.

-When imminent flooding or damage from storm events are possible, as determined by the Department of Public Works and/or the appropriate Drainage District, Parish forces shall have the right to enter the property and remove the encroachment.
+When imminent flooding or damage from storm events are possible, as determined by the Ascension Parish Department of Public Works and/or the East Ascension Drainage District, Parish forces shall have the right to enter the property and remove the encroachment.
 The property owner shall be assessed all costs incurred in the removal of the encroachment.

-Administration and Enforcement

 Variances:

-Any request for deviation from the requirements and policies outlined within the Ascension Parish Drainage Ordinance must be made in writing by the applicant.
+Any request for deviation from the requirements and policies outlined within this ordinance must be made in writing by the applicant.
 Written request shall include supporting documentation necessary to prove basis warranting a variance.
-The request for a variance must be specific, and addressed to the attention of the Planning & Development Director.
-A variance will be granted only upon the written approval of the appropriate Drainage District Director, the Director of Public Works, and the Office of Planning & Development.
+The request for a variance must be specific, and addressed to the attention of the Town of Sorrento.
+A variance will be granted only upon the written approval of the East Ascension Drainage District Director and the Town of Sorrento.

-Fines and Enforcements:
+Fines and Enforcements